EMSomers/EMSomers/README.md

-## Hi Im Emma
+## Hi I am Emma
-Im a beginner Web Developer currently working at an internship with Indigenous Friends Association.
+I am a beginner Web Developer currently working at an internship through Indigenous Friends Association.
 Over the past 5 months I have built a strong foundation in HTML and CSS and currently learning JavaScript.

 I have always been artistically inclined and love that I can now make my designs a fully functioning website.